 Discover Karahunj Observatory, aka Zorats Karer

-From all the tourist places in Armenia that we have listed here, this is probably the least known and least visited.
+Of all the tourist places in Armenia we have listed here, this is probably the least known and least visited.
 However, this doesn’t mean you should skip it.
-Zorats Karer is located in the south of Armenia, 4 km from the town of Sisian and it’s perfectly located as a stop when visiting the Tatev.
+Zorats Karer is located in the south of Armenia, 4 km from the town of Sisian, and it’s ideally located as a stop when visiting the Tatev.

-Please note that the real Zorats Karer is on the right side of the road (direction to Sisian), on the left, there is a reproduction of what has believed what the site looked like.
+Please note that the real Zorats Karer is on the right side of the road (direction to Sisian), on the left, there is a reproduction of what has been believed that the site looked like.
 Don’t be fooled and think the site is only the one on the left.

 Enjoy the view of Mount Ararat from Khor Virap